Budva in One Day: the Old Town, the Ballerina Statue, and Mogren Beaches

 view from the old town to the Budva coastline

 Here we found ourselves near the small Church of St. Mary, built in the 9th century — an absolutely delightful building with round windows, arches, and other shapes.
-The roof is tiled, as are most buildings not only in the Old Town but across the Balkans in general.

 Church of the Holy Virgin Mary, built in the 9th century

-The tiled roof looks amazing, both in color and shape.
-The church was closed during our walk, but according to some reviews I found online, the interior is quite simple, and the space is sometimes used for exhibitions and classical music concerts.
 And literally right next to this church is the sea and a panoramic view of the Mediterranean — or more precisely, its Adriatic part.
 Little boats sail by, adding an extra sense of coziness to the place.

 a majestic building of a small, one might say ancient, church